 Protect Your Smile with Gum Disease Treatment

 Gum disease, also known as periodontal disease, is a serious condition that affects more than 50 percent of American adults.
 This progressive infection is caused by bacteria in dental plaque that accumulates on the surface of teeth.
 When left untreated, periodontal disease can lead to long-term complications such as gum recession, bone atrophy, and tooth loss.
 It has also been linked to stroke and heart disease.
 To address gum disease, Drs.
-Martin Farnswoth and Derek Farnsworth offer comprehensive treatment at their Chandler and Mesa, AZ, dental offices.
+Martin Farnswoth and Derek Farnsworth offer comprehensive treatment at their Mesa, AZ, dental office.
 Whether you need a deep cleaning for minor inflammation or restorative surgery, our doctors can lay the groundwork for a healthier smile.

 What is Periodontal Disease?